madhan987/user-ops/README.md

 >  b.
 Read : Accepts email id as input and response will be JSON data.

 >  c.
-Update : Same as store API,used to update existing data.
+Update : Process is similar to store API where the additional feature is to update the existing data with email as reference.